Brown's Hotel (Catskills): History

 Grossinger's and The Concord.
 It was a luxurious establishment known for being family-friendly.
 As with modern-day cruise lines, tourists were enticed by unlimited food and entertainment at these establishments and Brown's Hotel lured their guests with the slogan “There’s More of Everything” and “A bit of California at your doorstep."
 The hotel would open in April each year and close in early November for the season.

 In the summer of 1954, Jerry Lewis arranged for Brown's Hotel to host the world premiere of his Hollywood film Living It Up without telling co-star Dean Martin.
 An ensuing argument, among other factors, caused America's most popular comedy duo to end their decade-long partnership.
 The movie ultimately premiered in Atlantic City on July 15, 1954.

 For almost 20 years, Brown's Hotel hosted the annual Louis Tannen's Magic Jubilee.

 Decline

-In 1978, Charles Brown died.
+Charles Brown died in Miami, Florida on November 29, 1978, age 80.
 That summer, Bob Hope was paid $50,000 to make his sole appearance at a Catskills venue.
 At that point Lillian Brown, who owned 100% of the company, began gifting small shares of stock to her grandson Bruce.
 Because of societal changes that affected all Borscht Belt hotels, Sullivan County's heyday had passed and Brown's Hotel would struggle to stay afloat.